Social listening is super important and something you thought you had a good handle on. It was one of the things you liked about your company.

 It gets stronger each time you work it.
 And how do you work it?
 By thinking about things from your customer’s point of view.

 Imagine this a moment: You have a finance company.
 It offers a wide verity of loan programs, but no one is buying.
 Your newsletter that goes out each month barely gets read, let alone clicks.
 So how can you increase newsletter readership?
-By reading the newsletter
+By reading the newsletter like a customer would.

 So instead of nodding at certain points and smiling at the great copy, think about how a customer might feel when they read it.
 Does it sound to sales-y?
 Does it boast too often?